JustinAMiddleton/JustinAMiddleton/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Justin.
-I study software engineering at North Carolina State University, particularly how people navigate, comprehend, and compare code for learning and for reuse.
+I'm Justin, a PhD candidate at North Carolina State University with a focus on software engineering communities and tools.
+In particular, I'm interested in how developers navigate, comprehend, and compare code for learning and for reuse, whether they're experts or novices, professionals or hobbyists, scientists or engineers or anything else.

+In the past, I've been an intern at [Phase Change Software](https://github.com/PhaseChangeSoftware) (designing research studies) and [Google](https://github.com/Google) (contributing internal refactoring tools through Clang, studying CI).

+I'm currently focusing on my PhD research (IRBs means private repositories I can't show off), but I'm interested in contributing to OSS projects, too.
+In free time these days, I'll mess around with the Spotify API, explore Rust, or read some old books by the lake.

+Want to talk?
+You can reach out over email at jamiddl2@ncsu.edu or Twitter at @Dysosmia.